 Due to a Windows limitation, the GreenLink Softphone for Windows does not automatically mark traffic for voice (a requirement for QoS configuration).
-So softphone traffic needs to be marked for traffic either using local policy or global policy.
+So softphone traffic needs to be marked for traffic either using local policy or group policy.

 Marking voice traffic using local policy.